-Spatially "small" and/or poor fidelity events can be exaggerated.
+Spatially "small" and/or poor fidelity events are exaggerated.
 Some events of interest may be spatially 'small', affecting only a modest number of pixels in the scene.
 These can be easy to miss or to decipher when replaying a long video.
 Even if we are expecting an event over just a few pixels, we can make that event highly salient simply by creating several slit-tears over that area; this enlarges the event's appearance in each column.
-To illustrate, we remind the reader that Figure 7 (top left) is cropped (about 1/6 of the area) from a poor quality source video.
-The events of interest are even smaller - each person is approximately 20x8 pixels in size, with indistinct edges.
-Similarly, the doorway is not much larger.
+To illustrate, Figure 7 (top left) is cropped (about 1/6 of the area) from a poor quality source video.
+The events of interest are even smaller-each person is only $20\times8$ pixels in size with indistinct edges, and the doorway is not much larger.
 Yet activity around the doorway is made salient by scribbling a slit-tear over it-the slit-tear 'expands' the doorway area to cover more than half of the visualization's height (along the bottom).

 Brief events are made extremely salient by virtue of how the timeline is constructed.
-Tears can be conceived of as portals of interest in the video.
-In a long video scene, the timeline is a series of fairly unbroken horizontal lines; however, when objects do pass through the tears (or "portal"), they appear as an intrusion in the timeline.
+In a long video scene, the timeline is a series of fairly unbroken horizontal lines; however, when objects do pass through the tears, they appear as an intrusion in the timeline.
 For example, a quick visual scan of Figures 6 and 7 allows us to rapidly spot these intrusions.
-As another example, Figure 8 shows the same the same timeline as Figure 7, except it is visually compressed to show over 7200 frames (several minutes)
+As another example, Figure 8 shows the same the same timeline as Figure 7, except visually compressed to show over 7200 frames (several minutes of video).

-of video).
 Even so, it clearly shows regions of interest as people move through the path and through the doorway.